k8-proxy/k8-rebuild-folder-to-folder/README.md

 #### Demo from `k8-f2f-service`:

 * To run folder to folder service, SSH to `k8-f2f-service`
-* Copy zip files from your local machine to `/data/folder-to-folder/input`
+* Copy zip files from your local machine to `/data/folder-to-folder/`
+* Transfer the copied files from above folder to `/data/folder-to-folder/input`
+* **Note: Above two steps can be done directly by transferring file straight to `/data/folder-to-folder/input` but in case of any network interruption or file corruption during the transfer, file will immediately end up in error folder.
+This step-by-step process avoids that scenario.**
 * You can find zip test files examples at [test_files folder](test_files)
 ```script
   $ scp /local/directory/files.zip glasswall@<k8-f2f-service IP>:/data/folder-to-folder/input